SpaceXpanse/Whitepaper/README.md

 - Gravitational and other forces, affecting all objects accordingly /physics/
 - Fast rendering with realistic level of detail /TBD/
 - Node-based programming logic /TBD/
-- Scenario programing through Lua - lightweight, embeddable programming language designed for scripting and extensibility
+- Scenario programming through Lua - lightweight, embeddable programming language designed for scripting and extensibility
 - Python support for modeling of mathematical and other scientific inquiries /TBD/
 - Support for Universal Scene Description /USD/ for collaboratively building 3D sceneries, intended for large-scale production. /TBC/
 - Easy creation and editing of new solar systems, planets and satellites, vehicles and other multi-part and multi-seated usable objects